mjanez/easy-rdf-endpoint/README.md

 > - Works with **Codespaces, Docker, Kubernetes, and any containerized environment**.

 ### Translation
-After updating the translation file (`messages.po`), don't forget to compile it to generate the `.mo` file, e.g english:
+After updating the translation file (`messages.po`), don't forget to compile it to generate the `.mo` file, e.g English:

 ```sh
 cd easy-rdf-endpoint/src/rdf-validator